hyperium/hyperium.github.io/_guides/server/echo.md

 To reduce complexity for now, we'll back our uppercasing logic out, and go back to the default `Response` type.

 In this case, however, we can't really generate a `Response` immediately, but instead must wait for the full request body to be received.
-That means we cannot make use of the `FutureResult` as our `Service`s `Future`.
-That's because the type `FutureResult`, which in this case is generated via `futures::future::ok`, is used for values that are **immediately** available.
-It allows wrapping up any value as a `Future`.
-It's something to reach for when you need to return a `Future`, but you already know the answer.
-In our case, we no longer do.

-That's OK!
-We can just change the `Future` type to something else that can eventually resolve to a `Response`.
-We have two cases now:

-1. With `GET /`, we have an immediate `Response`, and would like to use `FutureResult`.
+1. With `GET /`, we have an immediate `Response`, and would like to use `future::ok`.
 2. With `POST /echo`, we need to wait before we can give a `Response`.
 We'll be waiting on concatenating all the `Chunk`s together, so this future would be a `futures::stream::Concat2` combined with a `futures::future::Map`.

-It turns out that the futures crate includes a type, `Either`, that allows us to combine two different future types into one type.
+Since we're returning boxed `Future`s, this should be pretty easy to do.

 First up, we'll make a simple function to map onto our concatenated `Chunk`: